-I.A.
-Description of Grant
+I.A Description of Grant

 Cleanup grants provide funding to carry out cleanup activities at specific brownfield sites owned by the applicant.
-An individual applicant can apply for up to \$200,000 per brownfield site and can submit up to three site-specific cleanup proposals.
+An applicant can apply for up to \$200,000 per brownfield site and can submit up to three site-specific cleanup proposals.
 Applicants that exceed the maximum number of proposals allowable for cleanup grants will be contacted, prior to review of any of the proposals by EPA, to determine which proposals the applicant will withdraw from the competition.
 A separate proposal must be submitted for each site.

 An applicant may request up to \$200,000 to address hazardous substances and/or petroleum contamination at a specified site.
 An applicant requesting both hazardous substance and petroleum cleanup funding at the same site must submit one proposal, which cannot exceed \$200,000 total.
-If the hazardous substance and petroleum contaminated areas of the site are distinguishable the proposal must indicate the dollar amount of funding requested for each type of contamination and respond to both the hazardous substance and petroleum eligibility questions in Section III.C.3, including the requirement to provide a petroleum determination letter.
+If the hazardous substance and petroleum contaminated areas of the site are distinguishable, the proposal must indicate the dollar amount of funding requested for each type of contamination and respond to both the hazardous substance and petroleum eligibility questions in Section III.C.3., including the requirement to provide a petroleum determination letter.
 If the petroleum and hazardous substances are not easily distinguishable, the applicant must indicate which contaminant is predominant and respond to the appropriate site eligibility criteria.
-(Contact your Regional Coordinator listed in Section VII for more information).
+(Contact your Regional Brownfields Contact listed in Section VII for more information.)

 Properties eligible for hazardous substance funding are those properties with the presence of hazardous substances, pollutants, contaminants and properties that are contaminated with controlled substances or that are mine-scarred lands.
 Proposals must indicate the dollar amount of funding requested for each type of contamination.
 The performance period is three years for cleanup grants.
 For a list of certain grant and programmatic requirements refer to Section VI.

-An applicant must be the sole owner of the site that is the subject of its cleanup grant proposal and must own the site by November 19, 2012 in order to be eligible to receive a cleanup grant.
-For the purposes of eligibility determinations in these guidelines only, the term "own" means fee simple title through a legal document, for example a recorded deed.
-EPA will find applicants that do not meet this requirement by November 19, 2012 ineligible.
-The grantee must maintain sole ownership of the site until the grant is closed out.
-Refer to threshold criterion Section III.C.1.b for additional information.
+An applicant must be the sole owner of the site that is the subject of its cleanup grant proposal and must own the site by December 18, 2015 in order to be eligible to receive a cleanup grant.
+For the purposes of eligibility determinations in these guidelines only, the term "own" means fee simple title through a legal document (for example a recorded deed); unless EPA approves a different ownership arrangement.
+EPA will find applicants that do not meet this requirement by December 18, 2015 ineligible.
+The grantee must retain ownership of the site throughout the period of performance of the grant.
+Refer to threshold criterion Section III.C.1.b. and FAQs for additional information.

 The Brownfields Law requires applicants to provide a 20 percent cost share for cleanup grants.
 For example, a \$200,000 cleanup grant will require a \$40,000 cost share.
-The cost share, which may be in the form of a contribution of money, labor, material, or services, must be for eligible and allowable costs under the grant and cannot include administrative costs, as described in the Brownfields Frequently Asked Questions (FAQ) at: http://www.epa.gov/brownfields/proposal_guides/FY13_FAQs.pdf.
+The cost share, which may be in the form of a contribution of money, labor, material, or services, must be for eligible and allowable costs under the grant and cannot include administrative costs, as described in the Brownfields Frequently Asked Questions (FAQs) at http://www2.epa.gov/sites/production/files/2015-10/documents/fy16_faqs.pdf.
 Applicants may request a waiver of the 20 percent cost share requirement based on hardship.
 EPA will consider hardship waiver requests on a case-by-case basis and will approve such requests on a limited basis.
-Refer to threshold criterion Section III.C.5 for additional information.
+Refer to threshold criterion Section III.C.5. for additional information.

 Cleanup grant applicants must have an ASTM E1903-11 Phase II site assessment report or equivalent site investigation report complete that indicates a basic understanding of what contaminants need to be cleaned up on the site, even if further Phase II assessment work is required prior to proposal submission.
-Refer to threshold criteria Section III.C.3.e. for additional information.
+Refer to threshold criterion Section III.C.3.e. for additional information.